 Irish history in the maturity and sophistication of its scholarship.

-Please send all inquiries to James Donnelly or Thomas Archdeacon.
+Please send all inquiries to James Donnelly, Thomas Archdeacon, and UW Press Editorial Director Gwen Walker.

 James P. Danky, Christine Pawley, and Adam R.